 Entrance Requirement: Candidates must have, or expect to obtain, the overseas equivalent of a UK first-class honours degree.

 English Language Requirement: All students of every nationality are required to prove their English language competence.
 Even native speakers of English must demonstrate that they meet our minimum language requirements to gain entry to the University.
 University accepts all of the English language qualifications for entry to the University, including IELTS qualifications from any IELTS test centre.
 Applicants who require an IELTS test as part of an application for degree-level studies may take this test at any IELTS centre.

-How to Apply: University encourage applicants to apply for this scholarship before applying to the University (unless they are also applying for funding elsewhere).
-By completing a short online pre-application assessment, the MCF team will assess the student’s eligibility for the scholarship and if appropriate, provide a full application form.
+How to Apply: University encourage applicants to apply for this application before applying to the University (unless they are also applying for funding elsewhere).
+By completing a short online pre-application assessment, the MCF team will assess the student’s Eligibility: and if appropriate, provide a full application form.

 Application Deadline: The application deadline is November 30, 2016.